Body of Milwaukee student found dismembered on beach day after ‘first date’

 Timeline

-Data collected from phone location tracking apps provided by friends and Robinson’s mother gave a more detailed picture of the teenager’s movements on the evening of 1 April, according to a criminal complaint against Anderson, filed in Milwaukee County circuit court.
+Data collected from phone location tracking apps provided by friends and Robinson’s mother gave a more detailed picture of the young woman’s movements on the evening of 1 April, according to a criminal complaint against Anderson, filed in Milwaukee County circuit court.

 Surveillance footage from Twisted Fisherman had shown the pair meeting at around 5.20pm where they stayed until 6.24pm.
 Anderson had told a bartender that the meeting had been a “first date”.

-According to police, an employee of the building where Robinson lived said she would frequently see and speak with the teenager, who told her that she had been “excited” for the date.
+According to police, an employee of the building where Robinson lived said she would frequently see and speak with the victim, who told her that she had been “excited” for the date.

 From 6.29pm to 6.35pm Robinson had travelled to the area of Dukes on Water, where she appeared to have stayed for around two hours before heading to an address on South Oklahoma Avenue – later determined to be Anderson’s.